 The best group size is from three to four riders, not too much and not too little.
 More people means more fun but too big a group means less information the guide can provide as he needs to take care of your safety.
 Our largest group ever was 17 riders from New Zealand and while riding we divided into four groups with four guides came on the trip plus a support truck.
 Below is how this group looked like on our September 2013 ride.

 You can start a ride and we post an update on our update page to get more people for you.
 In reality, this type of trip usually has riders with different riding experiences (from novice to competent off-road riders).
 In case you care about strangers in the group, you’d better book a strictly private tour.

-The youngest rider rode with us was 10 years old boy and the oldest rider was 77 years old man.
-Most of our riders are between 30 and 50 years old.
+To date, the youngest rider rode with us was 10 years old boy (a professional minibike racer) and the oldest rider was an 82-year man.
+However, most of our riders are between 30 and 50 years old.